How Do I Know If I Forgot A Tampon? | Clear Signs Explained

 Tampons come in various absorbency levels: light, regular, super, super plus, and ultra.
 Choosing the correct absorbency level is essential not only for comfort but also for safety.

-Tampons absorb menstrual blood but also trap moisture inside the vagina.
-When left too long without changing, they become breeding grounds for harmful bacteria like Staphylococcus aureus—the culprit behind TSS.
+Tampons absorb menstrual blood but can also hold moisture inside the vagina.
+When left too long without changing, they may contribute to bacterial growth.
+Staphylococcus aureus is one of the bacteria linked with menstrual TSS, though TSS is rare.

 Toxic Shock Syndrome: The Most Serious Consequence of Forgetting a Tampon